raphaelleheaf/nevercinderalla/_posts/2014-11-17-malt-mastermind.markdown

 Thanks to my lovely friend [Carrie Barclay](https://twitter.com/digibungalow), who after realising my mixology passion introduced me to cocktail (and whiskey connoisseur), Mark Thompson from [The Spirits Bureau](https://twitter.com/spiritsbureau).
 After a few 140 character tips has helped me get [my cocktail skills up](http://nevercinderella.com/mixology/2014/08/22/becoming-the-cocktail-mistress/).

-Mark is awesome and if you ever get to bump into him then make sure you get a few mins with him.
-You'll come away wanting to talk about food and drink for the rest of the evening.
+Mark is awesome and if you ever get to bump into him then make sure you get more than a few mins with him.
+You'll come away knowing more than you could imagine about whiskey and wanting to talk about food and drink for the rest of the evening.

 After a very nice little tasting event at the [5CC](http://www.5cc-london.com/) at the Well & Bucket, I'm now far more knowledgable about how best to enjoy whiskeys, and of course, Glenfiddich.
 Thnaks Mark!
 For future refernce; Glenfiddich on it's own is just about perfect for me.